Does Insurance Pay for Medical Alert Systems?

 Unlike other medical alert systems, LiveLife doesn’t connect to a 24-hour emergency monitoring center.
 However, you can set 911 as one of the designated contacts.
 Eligible veterans can receive a system for free through their VA medical provider.4

-MedEquip Alert’s wearable medical alert device is also free for eligible vets.5 Unlike LiveLife Personal Mobile Alarms, this device connects directly to a professional 24-hour monitoring center using a two-way speaker.
+MedEquip Alert’s wearable medical alert device is also free for eligible Unlike LiveLife Personal Mobile Alarms, this device connects directly to a professional 24-hour monitoring center using a two-way speaker.

 Veterans can order a free MedEquip Alert device using one of three easy ways:

-Did You Know?
-Some medical alert system companies we've reviewed like LifeStation offer a veteran’s discount.
+FYI: Some medical alert system companies we’ve reviewed like LifeStation offer a veteran’s discount.
 Read our article on the best medical alert systems for veterans to learn more.

 The two devices described above only have basic features.
 Veterans who want or need more features such as a caregiver tracking app, wall-mounted call buttons, spouse coverage, or medication reminders might prefer choosing another company.